 In addition, many weed farmers who have contended with bad weather say their marijuana crops did not grow to attain the normal height when they compare with plants that are grown in a greenhouse or in warm temperatures.

-Simply put, cold weather cannabis is feeble, discolored weighs less, and has poor harvest.
+Simply put, cold weather cannabis is feeble, discolored weighs less, and has a poor harvest.

-Tips of Growing Marijuana in Cold Climatic Conditions
+Tips for Growing Marijuana in Cold Climatic Conditions

 After looking at the effects of cold climate to cold weather cannabis, I’m sure you are ready to learn expert tips that can help your crops thrive in cold weather.
 All the tips herein answer this important question; can weed grow in the cold?